nikukatansa/crossroad-live/site/content/_index.md

 ---
 sundayschool:
-  intro: This week's story is about Jonah.
-God gave him a message for the people
+  intro: This week's story is about Josiah.
+He was a faithful king who followed
-    of Nineveh, but Jonah initially went in the opposite direction...
+    God's word no matter what...
-  video: jO2QsF_nnIU
+  video: 6C4MEXXbBmM
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace as you trust in Him,
+  text: Now may the God of peace, who through the blood of the eternal covenant
-    so that you may overflow with hope by the power of the Holy Spirit.
+    brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
+Amen.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 25th October 2020
+subtitle: Sunday worship - 1st November 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!